-Spoiler alert: I did indeed own clothes, and they didn’t all co-ordinate.
+Spoiler alert: I did indeed own clothes, and they didn’t all coordinate.
 I didn’t bin all of these.
-There was one maxi dress with a tonne of different colours in it.
-I liked it a lot, even though it didn’t go with the rest of my olive green / blush pink / neutral colour palette.
+There was a maxi dress I liked a lot, even though it didn’t go with the rest of my olive green / blush pink / neutral colour palette.
 I kept the dress for two summers, but eventually stopped wearing it because I wasn’t into it anymore.
 Then I donated it.

 the world your wardrobe again.